kctrey/wxcadm/docs/wxcadm.md

     ### Methods

     `deaf(self, call: str)`
-    :   Stop audio and video from being sent to a particiapnt.
+    :   Stop audio and video from being sent to a participant.
 Audio and video from that participant are unaffected.
         Args:
             call (str): The Call ID to make deaf
         Returns: